Egyptian Constitution of 1923: History

 Based on its new status, Egypt needed a constitution.
 The first prime minister of newly independent Egypt, Abdel Khalek Sarwat Pasha formed, on 30 April 1922, a 30-member committee, the Committee on the Constitution, to draft a constitution.
 Its members were thinkers, men of the law, scientists, religious officials, moderate politicians, landowners, merchants and financiers.
 The Wafd, the most popular political movement in the country refused to participate in the commission.
 King Fouad I was not happy with an upcoming constitution that would make the people the source of power.
 He did not promulgate the draft constitution prepared by the committee and proposed to him by Sarwat.
 After the resignation of Sarwat on 30 November 1922, it took two cabinets and heavy discussions on the constitution, until the King promulgated it on 19 April 1923.
+The structure and contents of the constitution were heavily inspired by the Belgian constitution of 1831.
+However, there are major differences.
+For example, the Egyptian constitution that the king can veto bills that parliament passes and can pass laws, royal decrees, when parliament in on recess.